rakus/extensible-maven-completion/README.md

 ## Features

-### Completion-Plugins
+### Completion Extensions

-The completion script is able to load completion-extensions to support additional maven-plugins.
+The completion script is able to load completion extensions to support additional maven-plugins.

-A Completion-Extension is a executable scripts that provides support for completion for a maven-plugins.
+A completion extension is a executable scripts that provides support for completion for a Maven plugins.
 The available extensions are registered on the first invocation of the maven completion function and executed on demand.

 During registration the extension announces for which Maven plugin it provides completion support.
 This names can then be used for completion.

 Example: Working with the `maven-shade-plugin`

-On registration of the completion extension for the `maven-shade-plugin` it registers the names `org.apache.maven.plugins:maven-shade-plugin` and `shade`.
+On registration of the completion extension for the `maven-shade-plugin` registers the names `org.apache.maven.plugins:maven-shade-plugin` and `shade`.

 Completion is started with the following command line: